 Financial aid is money to help students and their families pay for college and related costs.
-The Financial Aid Office (FAO) administers a variety of federal, state, and institutional financial aid programs.
+The Financial Aid Office administers a variety of federal, state, and institutional financial aid programs.

 The four basic types of financial aid are grants, scholarships, work-study, and student loans.